SVLG1006 Pathways to Citizenship

 - Level 1 elective

-- Students are able to (1) critically evaluate the concept of citizenship, including its historical and cultural meanings and emergent possibilities; (2) identify preferred pathways by which responsibilities as a citizen may be pursued; (3) exercise self-awareness that supports deep and receptive listening, meaningful connection with others, and humble collaboration; (4) identify and engage with key local, national and/or global organisations that support active citizenship; and (5) adopt mindful methodologies that emphasise values of equity, diversity and inclusion.
+- Students are able to (1) critically evaluate the concept of citizenship, including its historical and cultural meanings and emergent possibilities; (2) identify preferred pathways by which responsibilities as a citizen may be pursued; (3) exercise self-awareness that supports deep and receptive listening, meaningful connection with others, and respectful collaboration; (4) identify and engage with key local, national and/or global organisations that support active citizenship; and (5) adopt methodologies that emphasise values of equity, diversity and inclusion.

 - Indicative assessments in this unit are as follows: (1) participation and contemplative journalling; (2) digital reflection; and (3) digital storying.
 Further information is available in the unit outline.